3sky/blog-src/content/posts/how-to-gp-1.md

             url = "/about/"
         ```

-1. Add first post
+1. Add the first post

     ```bash
     hugo new posts/hello-world.md
     ```

-1. Customize it !
+1. Customize it!

     ```bash
     vim content/posts/hello-world.md